CSCE-606-Event360/CastNXT/README.md

 # How to run tests?

 This repo has both Javascript and Ruby on Rails test-cases.
 Please run them in the following way respectfully.
+# Notice
+The root directory of the code is ./web/CASTNXT.
+All commands should be executed in that directory instead of the current directory.
 # ReactJS
 1. We rely on JEST for UTs in ReactJS.
 2. After navigating to the code folder, you can either run the command `npm run coverage` or `npm run test`, this shall show you test coverage.